aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/lib/stacks/stack-quicksight/documentation/README.md

 3. Under *Create your QuickSight account*, ** fill in the following:
     1. Authentication method: Use IAM federated identities & QuickSight users
-    2. QuickSight region: Select the region used for your QuickStart deployment
+    2. QuickSight region: Select the region used for your deployment
     3. QuickSight account name: Account name must be globally unique (i.e. “carbon-data-lake-{account-number}”)
     4. Notification email address: Enter your email address